 Every layer we run, and how to verify it

-Buyer diligence usually arrives as a security questionnaire — vendor fills it out, buyer takes it on faith.
+Buyer diligence usually arrives as a security questionnaire.
+Vendor fills it out, buyer takes it on faith.
 We'd rather publish the actual scaffolding and give you the URLs to verify each claim independently.
 Below: 17 defensive layers running across the Kinetic Gain estate, what each one does, and a public artifact you can read or query without talking to us.
-No "compliant" or "certified" claims appear on this page — that vocabulary belongs to audits, not to scaffolding.
+No "compliant" or "certified" claims appear on this page.
+That vocabulary belongs to audits, not to scaffolding.

 uses: lines1.
 Disclosure surface